farazahmad759/mallorcard-strapi/README.md

       },

 # Database dump
- strapi.sql is available in "database-dump" directory in root.
+ strapi.sql is available in "extra-notes" directory in root.